 What's on your prospect's mind

 With the increasing clutter in the marketplace, ad agencies will have a harder time getting the attention and time of marketers looking for new resources.
 Too often, our natural inclination is to tell prospects what we want them to know.
 Agencies that align their prospecting around what marketers want as opposed to what agencies want to say to them will see better results.

 A good place to start, in case you missed them:

-Now you've got what you need to get ready for 2020.
+Now you've got what you need to get ready to grow.
 Start planning today.
 Don't wait until the calendar flips.
 Start the process now and work through the steps above confidently so you and your agency will be ready for whatever next year brings.
 It may seem like a daunting task, but it doesn't have to be.
 In fact, keeping it simple and realistic will ensure you get to an actionable plan.
 The building blocks are mostly common-sense steps that you use with your clients.
 Start the brief today.
 Not some ethereal, platitudes with ad speak.
 The objective is to sell.
 That's right, SALES.
-Craft the strategy that will sell the powerful things your agency can do for troubled marketers in 2020.
+Craft the strategy that will sell the powerful things your agency can do for troubled marketers.

 I’ve got a lot of advice on how to make your business development efforts more effective and would enjoy sharing what I know.
 If you like this post, click the thumbs up, so I’ll know, and then sign up for my new business newsletter.
 Find me on LinkedIn for daily tips, tricks, and insights.
 And, please share your new business advice, successes, and failures. #LetsGrow!